Pendo vs Mixpanel? Which of the two is better for your SaaS product team?

 Pendo segmentation

-With Pendo segmentation you can group your users by a number of criteria:
+With Pendo segmentation you can group your users by several criteria:

 • Product usage and user behavior data, like tagged feature clicks or guide views.